 The ESR Framework is built on ING's values and its underlying commitment to respect human rights and the environment.
 Combined, they define the underlying ESR considerations for all business conduct.
 Under these pillars, ING has developed policies that identify, assess and manage business engagement in certain activities and sectors that are more vulnerable to environmental and social risks and impacts.
 Human rights are captured in an overarching human rights policy that applies to all industry sectors.
 In our 2018 ESR policy review we updated and expanded this overarching policy and included explicit guidance on forced and harmful child labour.
+Our 2019 ESR policy review included several human rights related updates as well.
+Amongst others, the Human Rights policy has been enhanced to further capture the commitments of ING to discuss human rights supply chain issues as part of client dialogue.
+Also, our Restricted Activities have been expanded and further formalized regarding defence, ship breaking and palm oil.
 Within our defined high-risk sectors within the ESR Framework, the following sector policies specifically address the increased risk of harmful child and forced labour: Manufacturing; Forestry and Agro Commodities; and Metals and Mining.